fate-ubw/Generation-Block-by-Block/README.md

     - Problem: This function involves the main part of model inference.
 Since the number of valid tokens generated each time is unknown, the number of model inference steps is not fixed if we want to generate text of a specific length.
     - Solution: To solve the above problem, we can only use an accumulative approach - accumulate the number of valid tokens generated within each chunk until it exceeds the set generation length.
 - language_modeling_with_generation_ar_chunk.py
-    - Registers the 'language_modeling_with_generation_ar_chunk' task for training AR models on chunked wikitext data
+    - Registers the '`language_modeling_with_generation_ar_chunk`' task for training AR models on chunked wikitext data
-    - Instantiates the AddChunkStampDataset class designed for training AR models on chunked wikitext-103
+    - Instantiates the `AddChunkStampDataset` class designed for training AR models on chunked wikitext-103
 - language_modeling_with_generation_sar_chunk.py
-    - Registers the 'language_modeling_with_generation_sar_chunk' task for training SAR models on chunked wikitext data
+    - Registers the '`language_modeling_with_generation_sar_chunk`' task for training SAR models on chunked wikitext data
-    - Instantiates the ChunkedDataset class designed for training SAR models on chunked wikitext-103
+    - Instantiates the `ChunkedDataset` class designed for training SAR models on chunked wikitext-103
 - transformer_arch.py
-    - Registers 'transformer_sar_lm_ul'
+    - Registers '`transformer_sar_lm_ul`'
-    - Registers 'transformer_sar_lm_debug'
+    - Registers '`transformer_sar_lm_debug`'